Change of Major/Minor Procedures

 1. If you are considering changing your major to Communication Sciences and Disorders, obtain a "What-If" Degree Audit.
 This audit will give you a better understanding of the requirements you will need to complete our program.
 Please review the audit, our website and the University catalog to learn more about the program.

 2. Proceed directly to step 4 if you:

 - have a 2.5 overall GPA (2.5 is required for all upper division CSD courses)

 - have 45 credits or fewer

 - understand that a major in CSD is designed to get you ready for a graduate degree in speech-language pathology or audiology, which takes at least two years of graduate school

 - are sure about changing your major to Communication Sciences and Disorders

 3. If you have questions about whether you want to be a Communication Sciences and Disorders major or which of our two majors is right for you (especially true if you have a lot of credits already), you should meet with an adviser or the department Chair before declaring a major in the Communication Sciences and Disorders Department.
-The Program Assistant in CSD (Human Sciences and Services 112) can refer you to an adviser or the Chair.
+The Academic Department Associate in CSD (Human Sciences and Services 112) can refer you to an adviser or the Chair.
 You must have your “What-If” degree audit with you for the appointment.
 An appointment with an adviser or the Chair will be arranged as soon as possible.